SeatacAlert/CS361/currency_converter/README.md

 **RECEIVE DATA**

-Make a GET request to the URL, then parse the response.
+Make a HTTP GET request to the URL, then parse the JSON response.

 For example, if we are using Python: